Job Search Masterclass Job Search Strategy and Planning

 • 01

-Stop Being a Jack-of-All-Trades Instead of trying to fit every job description, pick one main area where you are very good.
+Stop Being a Jack-of-All-Trades Instead of trying to fit every job description, pick one main area of genuine strength.
 This helps you stand out instead of getting lost among other people who are generally good at many things.

 • 02